 If your friend is Mark Zuckerberg, you probably already have millions by now.
 But if you happen to have another friend with a really solid idea that seems like it could go places, pay attention and follow the process.
 The more you are exposed to stock talk and news about IPOs (initial public offerings), the smarter you'll be when it's time to lay your money down.
 Just be careful not to base all your investing on friends.
 Even Facebook's stock didn't perform as well as predicted when it first went public.

 7. GOOD, SOLID INVESTMENTS CAN REALLY PAY OFF

 You don't have to be a dedicated day trader to make money in the stock market.
-Who has the time for that?
-If you study the stocks you want to place your money in and watch their overall growth over a period of time, you're more likely to make a wise decision by purchasing them.
+Who has time for that?
+If you study the stocks you want to place your money in and watch their overall growth over a period of time, you're more likely to make a wise decision when purchasing them.
 Buy low, sell high.
-And if you’re still not feeling confident — or you want to be more conservative — stick to stock index funds to avoid having to pick any one stock.
+And if you're still not feeling confident - or you want to be more conservative - stick to stock index funds to avoid having to pick any one stock.

 8. YOU WANT YOUR MONEY TO GROW